nathanembaye/DekiProject/README.md

 ## Deki Project

 During COVID myself and a good friend, Nathanael, were concerned about students in the community academically falling behind due to lockdown restrictions.
 We decided to start an initiative ([The Deki Ottawa Project](https://www.instagram.com/thedekiottawaproject/?hl=en)) where undergrads and young professionals would be paired with students in grade 7-12 for tutoring.
-As the number of tutors and students signees grew, reaching approximately 30+ and 45+, optimally pairing everyone became difficult.
+As the number of tutors and students signees grew, reaching approximately 30+ and 45+ respectively, optimally pairing everyone became difficult.
 For every individual, we had to consider: subjects, days of availability, suitable times, etc. This python program solves that issue using combinatorial optimization.